rohan-patel597/contoso-sales-powerbi/README.md

     - ***Revenue Analysis***: Highlight high-revenue categories such as computers, cameras, and televisions using a tree map.
     ***Strategic Focus***: Determine which product lines generate the highest revenues and require strategic attention.

+## Recommendations
+Based on the comprehensive analysis conducted, the following recommendations are proposed for consideration by the appropriate cross-functional teams.

+### Sales and Marketing
+- Leverage the most effective sales channels and allocate resources to peak periods.

+- Tailor the campaigns to support top-selling products

 ## License